praveer09/praveer09.github.io/_posts/2016-08-05-how-functional-programming-helps-me-write-clean-code.markdown

 In the previous snippet, the *filter* method takes a function, which accepts any type of value but returns a boolean.
 Such functions are called predicates.
 A function which takes another function as an argument is called a *higher order function*.
 The important thing to note is that the filter is defined once and the behaviour changes based on the predicate provided to the filter method.
-This is the kind of reusablity provided by higher order functions.
+This is the kind of reusability provided by higher order functions.

 #### Partial Functions
 Sometimes you have functions which take more than one argument.
 By applying a different set of arguments you can derive